Last updated July, 2022

 For state law as to meetings of the planning commission and adoption of rules and records, see NDCC, § 40-48-06.

-The territorial jurisdiction of the planning commission shall include all land located in the city and all land outside of the corporate limits of the city pursuant to NDCC, § 40-48-18.
-(Code 1958, § 2-41, Ord.
-1607 § 1.)
+The territorial jurisdiction of the planning commission shall include all land located in the city and all land outside corporate limits of the city pursuant to NDCC, § 40-48-18 and 40-47-01 as determined by the zoning map on file with the City.

 The planning commission shall make and adopt a master plan for the physical development of the city and of any land outside its boundaries which, in the commission’s judgment, bears a relation to the planning of the city.
 The planning commission may amend, extend or add to the master plan.
 (Code 1958, § 2-42.)